Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 This easy vegetarian Hoppin’ John recipe is a delicious and nutritious weeknight meal.
-It’s made with brown rice, tons of veggies, and black eyed peas.
+It’s made with brown rice, tons of veggies, and black eyed beans.
 Packed full of flavor this is a great family meal that everyone will love!

 We lightened up the traditional ham hock version of Hoppin John with a vegetarian friendly option that is so hearty, even the meat eaters you serve it to will love it!